How to Make an Insurtech Pitch Deck [Earning Trust]

 If your slides scream “revolutionary” but your numbers look like a gamble, you’ll raise eyebrows, not capital.

 Most founders try to impress with technical brilliance.
-But in insurtech, that’s just step one.
+But in Insurtech, that’s just step one.
 What you really need is to show you’ve thought through the entire ecosystem: distribution, compliance, underwriting, claims, retention.
 Not just how your product works, but how it survives in the wild.

 So no, a cookie-cutter deck won’t cut it.
 You need a strategy built specifically for what you’re selling, who you’re selling it to, and the minefield you’re walking into.